-While SANDAG employed intelligent transportation system technology and tools on TransNet projects and has planned goals to implement more strategies, future regional needs may dictate a heavier emphasis on the expanded use of this technology and tools rather than capacity-building construction projects.62 As TransNet progresses into the next decade, implementing experts and leadership need to consider whether other technology solutions in certain congested corridors might solve the region's transportation challenges better than the remaining projects initially envisioned in 2004 when the TransNet Ordinance passed.
-Realizing and implementing such
+While SANDAG employed intelligent transportation system technology and tools on TransNet projects and has planned goals to implement more strategies, future regional needs may dictate a heavier emphasis on the expanded use of this technology and tools rather than capacity-building construction projects.
+To As TransNet progresses into the next decade, implementing experts and leadership need to consider whether other technology solutions in certain congested corridors might solve the region's transportation challenges better than the remaining projects initially envisioned in 2004 when the TransNet Ordinance passed.
+Realizing and implementing such initiatives requires leadership's buy-in and additional dedicated funding from TransNet or other sources.

-62 The 2015 San Diego Forward: The Regional Plan, page 151, stated goals such as expanding regional communication network, developing a regional Transportation Systems Management and Operational Strategy for agencies to work together across jurisdictional boundaries to improve signal coordination and implement a state of the art Transportation Demand and Systems Management programs to provide more mobility choices and enable the transportation system to function more effectively.
+70 The 2015 San Diego Forward: The Regional Plan, page 151, stated goals such as expanding regional communication network, developing a regional Transportation Systems Management and Operational Strategy for agencies to work together across jurisdictional boundaries to improve signal coordination and implement a state of the art Transportation Demand and Systems Management programs to provide more mobility choices and enable the transportation system to function more effectively.